 Administrators may authorize individual students to use wireless communication devices for personal purposes when there is a reasonable need for such communication.
-Teachers and administrators may authorize individual students to use the devices for instructional purposes provided that they supervise the students during such use.
-Electronic devices may be used by students for instructional purposes with the permission and under the personal supervision of the teacher within the classroom.
+Upon administrator's approval teachers may authorize individual students to use the devices for instructional purposes provided the teacher supervises the students during such use.